AFA-Tooling/.github/pull_request_template.md

 - [ ] My PR name matches the format: `[<ticket-id>] <brief-description-of-change>`
 - [ ] I have added doc-comments to all new functions ([JSDoc](https://jsdoc.app/) for JS and [Docstrings](https://peps.python.org/pep-0257/) for Python)
 - [ ] I have reviewed all of my code
-- [ ] My code only contains major changes related to my ticket

 ### Screenshots/Video